"Horses should be trained in such as

 only difficult to do, it is difficult to even find teachers.

-apparent.
+willing to learn.
 Long lengths of time went by with only tiny breaths of

 "the feeling".
 The more I was taught, the more I understood the